Read on below to find out more about Alabama medical schools, including how to increase your chances of acceptance.

 So, how do you get into a medical school in Alabama?
-To help you get started, we’ve provided a brief overview of each school before diving into their course requirements, class profiles, tuition fees, and admission statistics.
+To help you get started, we’ve provided a brief overview of each school before diving into course requirements, class profiles, tuition fees, and admission statistics.

 USA COM’s mission statement reads: “As a diverse community focused on the science and practice of medicine for Alabama, the central Gulf Coast, and beyond: We educate, We discover, We serve.”